 Therefore mental health is more than an absence of autism, dementia, schizophrenia, bipolar disorder, depression, or anxiety.
 Mental health is complex.
 It can be impacted by personal experiences, the environment, accidents, exercise, personal behavior choices, and nutrition.

 Even with all these variables I believe nutrition is a primary foundation for optimizing long-term mental health.
-Proper nutrition provides the brain with the necessary building blocks it requires to function at peak performance.
-Better brain function then improves the odds for either adapting to or dealing with less than optimum situations such as personal experiences, the environment, accidents, exercise, and personal behavior choices.
+Proper nutrition provides the brain ith the necessary building blocks it requires to function at peak performance.